OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 During Geo:Code, the Parcels Through Time team did find useful data for investigating property values over time.
 Though, in the words of one team member, "thank you for the data, and yes, we want more".
-The team found that the availability and quality of data can differ alot depending on the jurisdiction providing the data, the time frame the data covers, the information the data is meant to represent, and more.
+The team found that the availability and quality of data can differ a lot depending on the jurisdiction providing the data, the time frame the data covers, the information the data is meant to represent, and more.

-This team also looked at existing tools for invetigating property value data over time, but they wanted more.
+This team also looked at existing tools for investigating property value data over time, but they wanted more.
 More data, more speed, more general.
 Thus, the team started on a prototype of a general, map based, property value explorer capable of visualizing and animating changes in property over time.